SPARKESFRANKIE66/UKCOVID19-CPI/README.md

   }
 }
 ```
-You must specify the path of the `config.json` in the code on line 101.

-Additionally, you can specify in code a custom path for the `ErrorLogs` to be stored and custom path and file name for the `RuntimeLogs` file, or allow it to use the root directory.
-For the `RuntimeLogs` file, you can separate the files by day by adding `%DATE%` anywhere in the filename.

 The `variants.json` file is a regularly updated file.
 It combines the COVID-19 variants of Concern, Interest, and Observation from the [WHO list](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) and associations of these variants from the [PANGO Lineage](https://cov-lineages.org) website.